tanisecarvalho/tanisecarvalho/README.md

 # 👋 Hi, I'm Tanise Carvalho.

 I'm a Software Developer with eight years of experience working with HTML, CSS, JavaScript, PHP (and some .NET).
 (2009-2017).
 From 2018 to 2022, I was on a career break.
-I moved from Brazil to Ireland to improve my English and soft skills while working in various hospitality jobs.
+I moved from Brazil to Ireland to improve my English and soft skill.
 During this period, I also graduated in Business, completed a few programming courses, and took two Microsoft MTA Certifications.
 I'm currently preparing myself to get back into the field.
 At the moment, I'm pursuing a Diploma in Full Stack Software Development at Code Institute.

 #